Donation Eligibility Questions

 Case Western Reserve University will typically use a donation for up to 24 months.

 We encourage family members to hold their own memorial service for their loved one after passing.
-The Department of Anatomy will also hold a yearly memorial service for all individuals after the completion of their studies (typically 18-24 months after death).
+The Department of Anatomy will also hold a yearly memorial service.
 We invite family members to be a part of this memorial service, as the Department honors their loved one for the selfless gift they made.

 In order for one’s body to be maintained in good condition for medical education, it is necessary that it be embalmed as soon as possible after death.
 Therefore, every effort is made to bring the deceased to the School of Medicine as quickly as possible.
 Family members may hold a memorial service for their loved ones.